CabotScouts/trailapp/README.md

-# HeritageTrail
+# Trail App
-Web app to run a photo heritage trail event
+A web app to run a wide game/scavenger hunt type event, featuring questions and photo challenges.